Resume Tips

 Key Takeaways:

-- Start your resume with an unambiguous objective statement.
+- Begin your resume by making an objective and clear statement.

-- Highlight your your achievements.
+- Highlight your successes.

 - Emphasize transferable skills.